f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 https://support.f5.com/csp/article/K13142

-The following solution article provides WebUIdance for setting up VELOS LAG interfaces and LACP with Cisco Nexus 9000 series switches and this would be similar WebUIdance for rSeries:
+The following solution article provides webUIdance for setting up VELOS LAG interfaces and LACP with Cisco Nexus 9000 series switches and this would be similar webUIdance for rSeries:

 https://support.f5.com/csp/article/K33431212